Homotopy Equivalent Algebraic Structures in Multicategories and Permutative Categories: Equivalence of Homotopy Theories

-The morphisms of $\cO$-algebras are $\Cat$-multinatural transformations.
-The category of $\cO$-algebras and their morphisms in $\M$ is denoted $\M^\cO$.
-If $\M$ has a class of weak equivalences, $\cW$, then we say that a morphism of $\cO$-algebras, $\theta$, is a weak equivalence if each component $\theta_c$ is in $\cW$. \end{definition}
+The morphisms of non-symmetric $\cO$-algebras are $\Cat$-multinatural transformations.
+The category of non-symmetric $\cO$-algebras and their morphisms in $\M$ is denoted $\M^\cO$.
+Considering the underlying 1-category of $\M$, suppose $(\M,\cW)$ is a relative category.
+We define $\cW^\cO$ as the subcategory of $\M^\cO$ that contains all the non-symmetric $\cO$-algebras and the morphisms that are componentwise in $\cW$.
+We consider the pair $(\M^\cO, \cW^\cO)$ as a relative category. \end{definition}